LaiDungLam/tidyDataAssignment/CodeBook.md

-\center DATA DICTIONARY -  Human Activity Recognition Using Smartphones Dataset -  \center
+DATA DICTIONARY -  Human Activity Recognition Using Smartphones Dataset

 SubjectId               2

-        Ids of 30 Subjects participating in the research 1..30.
+        Ids of 30 Subjects participating in the research

+                      1..30.
 Integers of subjects identfications

   Activity            <char>